 Address: 43469 CA-49, Ahwahnee, CA 93601

-The picturesque, 400-acre Ahwahnee Hills Regional Park is the perfect place to go with your pup or simply for some fresh air.
-Filled with wildflowers in springtime or beautiful yellows in fall, there’s scenic appeal in every season – don’t forget your camera!
+The picturesque 400-acre Ahwahnee Hills Regional Park is the perfect place to go with your pup or simply for fresh air.
+Filled with wildflowers in springtime or beautiful yellows in fall, there’s a scenic appeal every season – don’t forget your camera!

-This nearby park is home to some notable historical events, as it was at one time a battleground.
-A clash took place in the meadows between the Ahwahnee Native Americans and Anglican miners.
+This nearby park is home to some notable historical events, as it was once a battleground.
+A clash occurred in the meadows between the Ahwahnee Native Americans and Anglican miners.